-8: RELATIONSHIP SELF-EVALUATION
+RELATIONSHIP SELF-EVALUATION

-Duration 60 minutes Aims To explore the power dynamic in intimate relationships Resources/preparation None Handouts Handout 8: Relationship self-evaluation
+Duration 60 minutes Aims To explore the power dynamic in intimate relationships.
+Resources/preparation Handouts Handout 8: Relationship self-evaluation

 - Explain that this exercise will explore the implications of power imbalances for ourselves and others. - Ask participants: What does it mean to have power?
 Gather their ideas.
 Ask questions that lead to an understanding of the following: Power is about the ability to influence your own or others' experiences. - Review with participants: We have discussed how society gives men power over women, often causing violence against women.
 Many of us try to overcome this power imbalance within society and the faith community by creating a balance of power in our intimate relationships. - You have 15 minutes for this initial discussion with the wider group. - Give each participant a copy of Handout 8: Relationship self-evaluation and explain that this handout will help them think more deeply about power in intimate relationships. - Read through the questions and give examples of the scoring method for each. - Ask each participant to fill in the form for his or her intimate relationship.
 Participants that are not in a relationship should complete the form based on a past relationship or a relationship they know well (for example the relationship between their mother and father). - Explain that they will have 15 minutes to complete the handout form.
-Clarify that they will not have to hand in the form; no one will see their answers.
+Clarify that they will not have to hand in the form, no one will see their answers.
 They should take their time and be as honest as possible. - Allow participants to work wherever they like in the room.
-After 15 minutes, ask participants to return to the wider group. - Ask participants for their impression of the 'Relationship self-evaluation.'
-How did you feel completing this form?
-Who enjoyed completing this form?
-Why?
-Who did not enjoy completing this form?
-Why?
-Who was surprised by their answers?
-Why?
-Was anyone surprised by the questions?
+After 15 minutes, ask participants to return to the wider group. - Ask participants for their impression of the 'Relationship Self-Evaluation:' - How did you feel completing this form? - Who enjoyed completing this form?
+Why? - Who did not enjoy completing this form?
+Why? - Who was surprised by their answers?
+Why? - Was anyone surprised by the questions?
 Why? - Point out the last column on the relationship self-evaluation form, labelled FC (faith community). - Explain that this column is for an evaluation of the faith community as a whole.
 For example, when answering the first question 'Do both people in a couple equally receive thanks and recognition from the other?', we will think about whether it is an equally common practice within couples in our faith community for men to thank and recognise women as it is for women to thank and recognise men.
 The group will complete the faith community (FC) column together.
-You have 30 minutes for the discussion in the wider group. - Explain that, since we will not always be able to agree, the majority response will be used for the purposes of the exercise. - Read each question aloud and collect the group's responses and reasons. - Debrief using the following questions as a guide: What do these responses tell us about relationships in the faith community?
-How does that make you feel?
-How could people balance power in their intimate relationships?
-Why do you think some men hesitate to balance power in their intimate relationships?
-Why do you think some women hesitate to have equal power in their intimate relationships?
-How does the power imbalance between women and men in our faith communities increase women's risk for violence, HIV infection and AIDS? - Summarise the exercise focusing on the following key messages.
+You have 30 minutes for the discussion in the wider group. - Explain that, since we will not always be able to agree, the majority response will be used for the purposes of the exercise. - Read each question aloud and collect the group's responses and reasons.

-8: RELATIONSHIP SELF-EVALUATION continued
+EXERCISE 8 RELATIONSHIP SELF-EVALUATION (continued)